Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - The Service does not collect personal information
 - The Service does not track user behavior
 - The Service does not use analytics
-- All data remains on your device or in your iCloud account
+- All data remains on your devices

 ### 8.2 Your Data
 - You retain full ownership of your data
 - You are responsible for your data security
-- You are responsible for data backup
+- You are responsible for data backup across all devices
-- You are responsible for CloudKit data management
+- You are responsible for sync data management
 - The developer has no access to your data
-- The developer has no access to your CloudKit data
+- The developer has no access to your sync data during transmission

 ### 8.3 Third-Party Services
 - The Service may integrate with third-party services
 - You are responsible for third-party service terms
 - The developer is not responsible for third-party actions
 - You use third-party services at your own risk
-- CloudKit is provided by Apple and subject to Apple's terms
+- Network infrastructure is provided by third parties and subject to their terms

 ## 9. Termination